-Our reticle inspection portfolio includes the TeronTM 600 Series for development and manufacturing of advanced optical and EUV masks, the TeraScanTMXR system for mask shop production of reticles for the 32nm node and above and our TeraFabHT products for reticle defect monitoring capability for IC fabs.
+Our reticle inspection portfolio includes the Teron 600 Series for development and manufacturing of advanced optical and EUV masks, the TeraScanTM 500XR system for mask shop production of reticles for the 32nm node and above and our X5.2 and Teron 611 products for reticle defect monitoring capability for IC fabs.
 These products include the capability for mapping critical dimension uniformity across the reticle.
-In September 2011, we introduced a new reticle metrology system, the LMS IPRO5, the latest in the LMS IPRO line of tools that measures pattern placement error.
+In April 2013, we introduced the Teron 630, which incorporates advanced imaging modes, third-generation database modeling and new detectors to enable defect inspection of optical and EUV reticles during both development phase and production at mask shops.
+In addition, we offer the LMS IPRO line of reticle metrology systems for measuring pattern placement error.
 If the pattern on the reticle is displaced from its intended location, overlay error can result on the wafer, which can lead to electrical continuity issues affecting yield, performance or reliability of the IC device.

-CMOS Image Sensors Manufacturing
+CMOS Image Sensor Manufacturing

-Image sensors are devices that convert light into electrical signal, for use primarily in cameras.
+Image sensors are devices that convert light into electrical signal, primarily for use in cameras.
 As yield-limiting defects can occur at any step in the assembly process, inspecting the filter or micro-lens layers can help reduce materials waste and cycle time.